Have you ever wondered how can we make internet faster at our homes by adjusting the network signal?

 Before, we told that it’s good to have a dual-band Wireless Router.
 A dual-band router has support for both 2.4GHz and 5GHz frequencies.
 Out of the duo, 5GHz is better in many aspects.
 First of all, 2.4GHz band has been in use by many devices, such as wireless mice, keyboards etc. On the other hand, 5GHz band is likely to be free, and less congested.
 It means that you can have better Wi-Fi speeds without interference.

 In addition, 5GHz band supports enhanced throughput.
 As mentioned, it has gone beyond the 600Mbps limit and goes up to 1300Mbps.
-Obviously, all of this is subject to device compatibility.
+Obviously, all of this is subject to devise compatibility.
 If your devices don’t have complete support for 5GHz band, there is no point in making the shift.

 #4.
 Channels also Matter

 Okay, Channels and Frequency are different things as far as Wi-Fi is concerned.
 Every Wi-Fi router supports a variety of broadcasting channels – only one of which is used.
 If you live in a crowded area with many Wi-Fi devices around, this can be an issue.
-If all the devices are broadcasting Wi-Fi signals via single channel, it can cause interference and lack of speed.
+If all the devices are broadcasting Wi-Fi signals via a single channel, it can cause interference and lack of speed.

 There are a few methods to understand the Wi-Fi channel used by others around your house.
 To do that, in Windows 7, you can open CMD.
 Enter the command netsh wlan show all and you can see the list of devices and corresponding Wi-Fi channels.
 If you think both your neighboring devices and you are using the same channels, make the right change.
 This way, you can get rid of signal congestion and enhance speed.